Check out the Part I of my visit to Lake Atitlan here.

 Located between the huge auditorium and facing away from the direction of the speakers, the plaza was as good as any place to enjoy the music.

 San Juan and San Pedro have the advantage of being connected to the Panamerican Highway (CA-1).
 Unfortunately, the shuttles that travel that road are few and far between, since safety seems to be mixed heading out to CA-1 from here.

-The recommended option is to arrive to the lake via the well-traveled road to Panajachel and take a public launch to any of the villages around the lake.
+The recommended option is to arrive at the lake via the well-traveled road to Panajachel and take a public launch to any of the villages around the lake.

 A Brush With Danger?